Skip to Content

 After the peak begins the deceleration.
 At this point, the behavior becomes less and less severe.

-After recovery, when your child has returned to their calm state, talk about what happened.
-This is the ideal time to give any consequences, explain why, and talk about expected behavior.
-You can work on teaching those replacement behaviors and calming activities that were discussed.
+After recovery, when your child is calm, you can address and talk about what happened.
+This is the ideal time to give any consequences (when appropriate), explain why, and talk about expected behavior.
+You should work on teaching replacement behaviors and practicing calming activities once again.

 How to Successfully Prevent Autism Meltdowns

 To successfully prevent autism meltdowns, you must intervene early.
-Prevention is always ideal, but realistically that is not always possible.
-Triggers can happen unexpectedly and be unpredictable.
+Prevention is always ideal, but realistically, that is not always possible.
+Triggers can happen unexpectedly and may be unpredictable.

 It’s important to be ready to intervene at the earliest sign of frustration.
-The sooner you begin intervention, the more likely you will be able to stop the behavior from escalating into a full-blown meltdown.
+The earlier you begin intervention, the more likely you will be able to successfully prevent the situation from escalating into a full-blown meltdown.

 If your child has just had a meltdown, think about the following questions: